x

 The Colorado Democratic Party said in a statement Monday that Trump's visit could impact Republican candidates in down ballot races in November.

-Trump's rally is the same day that the state's county clerks began sending mail-in ballots to voters for the Nov.
+Trump's rally was the same day that the state's county clerks began sending mail-in ballots to voters for the Nov.
 5 election.

-This story includes previous reporting by Kyle Clark and Marissa Solomon.
+This story includes reporting by the Associated Press and Marissa Solomon.

 RELATED: 2024 election in Colorado: Key dates and how to vote